DanielMFernandes/CCNA_Course_Notes/Course_Notes/DHCP_Snooping.md

 - OPTION 82, also known as a ‘DHCP RELAY AGENT INFOMRATION OPTION’ is one of MANY DHCP OPTIONS
 - It provides additional information about which DHCP RELAY AGENT received the CLIENT’S message, on which INTERFACE, in which VLAN, etc.
 - DHCP RELAY AGENTS can add OPTION 82 to message they forward to the remote DHCP SERVER
-- With DHCP SNOOPING enabled, by default Cisco SWITCHES will add OPTION 82 to DHCP messages they receive from CLIENTS, even if the SWITCH isn’t acting as a DHCP RELAY AGENT
+- With DHCP snooping enabled, by default Cisco switches will add OPTION 82 to DHCP messages they receive from CLIENTS, even if the switch isn’t acting as a DHCP RELAY AGENT
-- By DEFAULT, Cisco SWITCHES will drop DHCP MESSAGES with OPTION 82 that are received on an UNTRUSTED PORT
+- By default, Cisco switches will drop DHCP messages with OPTION 82 that are received on an untrusted port

 ![image](https://github.com/psaumur/CCNA/assets/106411237/2efc6edd-21fd-4c1a-bb11-9c1f761e1d32)